koenderks/rcityviews/README.md

 ### Finding a city name in the database

 First, you can search for a city name in the database using the `list_cities()` function.
-This function searches the database and finds any match for the expression in `match`.
+This function looks in the database and finds any city name that contains the expression in `match`.

 ```r
 list_cities(match = "Ams")